At What Age Can Your Pet Get Pet Insurance?

 Should You Still Enroll in Pet Insurance When Your Pet Has a Pre-Existing Condition?

 Yes!
-You should still enroll your pet in an insurance policy even if they have what would be considered a pre-existing condition by the insurer.
+You should still enroll your pet in an insurance policy even if they have what the insurer would consider a pre-existing condition.
 Your furry friend may experience new illnesses or injuries during his life.
 Middle-aged and senior pets are more likely to develop health problems, and pet insurance could potentially cover some of these new issues.
 Be sure to discuss with your insurance provider how your pet’s pre-existing condition will affect coverage.

 There’s a reason you can get pet insurance at any age.
 However, as we said, you should expect to pay higher premiums.
 This is yet another incentive for getting your cat or dog insurance nearly as soon as you bring them home!